Dynamic bidirectional coupling of membrane morphology and rod organization in flexible vesicles: Abstract

 \section{Abstract}

 The ordering of rod-like particles in soft, deformable containers emerges from the interplay of anisotropic interactions, geometric confinement, and boundary compliance.
-This competition couples internal particle organization to container morphology and is central to biological processes such as cell motility, division, and encapsulation, in which cytoskeletal filaments confined by lipid membranes actively reshape cells.
+This competition couples internal particle organization to container morphology, producing behavior distinct from both rigid confinement and bulk systems.
+Such coupling is also relevant to biological contexts in which filamentous structures are confined by deformable membranes.
 Using a minimal model combining experiments and simulations of colloidal rods encapsulated in lipid vesicles, we show that soft confinement drives a bidirectional coupling between internal order and vesicle shape.
 This interplay gives rise to a phase diagram in which elongated vesicles promote nematic alignment at lower packing fractions, whereas higher packing fractions induce smectic-like ordering that reshapes vesicles into plate-like morphologies with increased bending energy.
-Furthermore, by controlling vesicle volume and membrane area, we demonstrate that these boundary conditions enable reversible tuning of both vesicle shape and internal rod organization.
-This study establishes a promising route for dynamically controlling colloidal self-assembly in soft containers and for mimicking ordering in cell-like compartments.
+Furthermore, by controlling vesicle volume and membrane area, we demonstrate that boundary conditions enable reversible tuning of both vesicle shape and internal rod organization.
+These results establish a framework for dynamically controlling colloidal self-assembly in soft containers and provide insight into the organization of anisotropic building blocks in deformable, cell-like, confinements.

 Liquid crystals composed of shape-anisotropic particles dispersed in a fluid are a longstanding topic of interest in soft matter physics~\cite{de1993physics}.
 In bulk suspensions, rod-like colloidal particles exhibit phase behavior that is primarily governed by packing fraction and aspect ratio, giving rise to isotropic, nematic, and smectic phases~\cite{onsager1949effects,frenkel1988thermodynamic,Bolhuis1997}.
 When these particles are confined to finite volumes, the imposed geometric and topological constraints can dramatically modify anchoring conditions, defect formation, and intrinsic ordering~\cite{leferink2013phase,Jull2024,camposvillalobos2025shapingboundariescontroltransport}.
 Such confined systems are commonly analyzed through the topology and structure of the defects that emerge.
 Extensive studies of colloidal nematic and smectic phases in rigid, quasi-two-dimensional geometries, including circles, annuli, and polygonal containers, have revealed clear correlations between boundary geometry, defect configurations, and emergent order~\cite{wittmann2021particle,cortes2016colloidal,monderkamp2021topology,garlea2015defect,garlea2016finite}.